Mulholland Is Burning: How the Iconic Rock Store Survived the Woolsey Fire

-Twelve hours had passed since southern California's ferocious Santa Ana winds whipped a small brush fire in nearby Simi Valley into an unstoppable inferno.
+Twelve hours had passed since the ferocious Santa Ana winds whipped a small brush fire in nearby Simi Valley into an unstoppable inferno.
 The Woolsey Fire marched south to the sea with Shermanesque fury, roaring through dry washes and desiccated grass hills.
 The land was parched and ready to burn—there was nothing to be done.
 A number of homes had already been lost, and with air tankers grounded by 60 mph wind gusts, firefighters had no real way to halt its advance.
 The Rock Store lay directly in its path.

 Savko’s journey wasn't nearly as quick.
 Road closures stretched a 20-minute drive into an hours-long slog.
 As he finally reached the store, dark and quiet, his car radio crackled with the news that the blaze had jumped the 101 Freeway, a six-lane firebreak of last resort at the foot of the mountains.
 So he grabbed a hose and got to work, wetting down everything in sight.

 The last time a wildfire directly threatened the Rock Store was in 1978, when flames encircled the place and looked ready to burn straight down from the ridgeline.
 Savko's mother, father, and a neighbor retreated to the walk-in beer cooler while a couple of Hell’s Angels went up to the roof with a hose and kept the sparks at bay.
 The place survived unscathed.
-Savko climbed up there too; minutes later, "the whole back side of the mountain was glowing."
+Savko climbed up there too; minutes later, he said, "the whole back side of the mountain was glowing."
 The fire was here.

 He ran back down to the parking lot to consider his options as the first embers swirled through the air like a satanic premonition.
 A sheriff's deputy drove by, yelling for Savko to obey the mandatory evacuation order.
 Then he saw that the base of a giant oak tree that looms over the property was already on fire and thought, Well, I'm not leaving.
 He put it out and continued the fight.